Who Is Tina Fey?

-Fey went on to more success in scripted television as the co-creator of Netflix's Unbreakable Kimmy Schmidt, starring Elle Kemper, which debuted in 2015 and garnered strong reviews through four seasons.
+Fey went on to more success in scripted television as the co-creator of Unbreakable Kimmy Schmidt, starring Ellie Kemper, which debuted in 2015 and garnered strong reviews through four seasons and one interactive special.

 Returning to sitcom TV for NBC, Fey produced and took on a recurring role in Great News, about a news producer dealing with her mother's internship at the network.
-Fey then featured prominently in Poheler's 2019 directorial debut, Wine Country, before appearing in the Amazon anthology series Modern Love later that year.
+Fey was also featured in Poehler's 2019 directorial debut, Wine Country, before appearing in the anthology series Modern Love later that year.

 Awards and Honors

 Beginning with her first Writers Guild award, for her work on SNL in 2001, Fey has earned enough accolades to fill an entire trophy room.
 She has since taken home nine Primetime Emmys, three Golden Globes and five Screen Actors Guild awards.
 Additionally, the multi-talented writer and performer has earned three Gracie awards, three Producers Guild of America awards and a Television Critics Association award for Individual Achievement in Comedy.